mobify/mobifyjs/README.md

     cd mobifyjs
     npm install

-Now, to build the library, simply run grunt:
+Now, to build the library, simply run the following command:

-    grunt
+    grunt build

-Open the ./build folder to see the generated Mobify.js libraries.
+Open the `build` folder to see the generated Mobify.js libraries.

-Mobify.js uses Require.js mainly for dependency management, and doesn't use it for dynamic library loading when developing.
+Mobify.js is built with AMD modules using almond.js.

-In order to build Mobify.js during development without having to run `grunt` everytime you change a file, run the following command:
+In order to build Mobify.js during development without having to run `grunt build` everytime you change a file, run the following command:

     grunt serve

-This will run a development server on http://localhost:3000 using connect.
+This will run a development server on http://localhost:3000 using connect, and build the library every time the files in `src` change.

 To see how the project is setup to build, open up `Gruntfile.js` and have a look!